Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

+Chest X-ray.
 A chest X-ray uses radiation to produce a picture of the organs and glands inside your chest.
 This test cannot show leukemia cells.
 But it can show if you have an infection in your lungs resulting from leukemia.
-It can also help your doctor see if lymph nodes in this area are swollen.
+It can also help your doctor see if lymph nodes in this area are enlarged.
 The test takes only a few minutes, and it won't cause any pain.

-These lab tests are used on blood, bone marrow, or other tissue samples for immunophenotyping, which is the determination of specific substances on the surface of the leukemia cells.
+Flow cytometry and immunohistochemistry.
+These tests are used on blood, bone marrow, or other biopsy samples.
+The tests look for certain substances on the surface of the leukemia cells.
+This is called immunophenotyping.
 These tests can be used to make the diagnosis of CLL.
 Flow cytometry can also be used to test blood for substances called ZAP-70 and CD38.
 These may be able to tell what type of B lymphocyte the leukemia is growing in.

-Copyright © 2015 Baylor Scott & White Health.
+Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR